etijskens/et-micc2/tutorials/TutorialProject_et_dot_1.rst

     1e+16

 Because ``1e16`` is a 1 followed by 16 zeroes, adding ``1`` would alter the 17th
-digit,which is, because of the finite precision, not represented.
+digit, which is, because of the finite precision, not represented.
 An approximate result is returned, namely ``1e16``, which is of by a relative error of only 1e-16.

 .. code-block:: pycon